Admission and application

 For the motivation letter please describe your future plans and what you would like to learn and research at Radboud University.
 What are the topics of the research you would like to do?
 Please be specific about your ambitions and explain how your previous education prepared you for this specific Master's programme.
 This will allow us to find out if your previous education is appropriate.
 Last but not least, include your interest in studying at Radboud University (specific disciplines, facilities or other considerations).

-Please upload an overview that contains, in chronological order, information about your education and knowledge/experience acquired during an internship, training, or work; for example, a resume.
+Please upload an overview that contains, in chronological order, information about your education and knowledge/experience acquired during an internship, training, or work.
+Furthermore, your resume should contain the details of 2 references (name, links to profile page on university website and email address)

 - English language certificate